 - identify, scope and launch three new data collaborations that are aligned with a priority area or theme.

 - run a peer learning network that provides up to ten data collaborations with guidance, funding and other support.
+Find out more and apply here!

 - provide support to other data collaborations initiated by Microsoft as part of its Open Data Campaign.